ehow575/stats220/index.md

 ## My Meme

-I have attached the meme I created for my stats220 course the package [{magick}](https://cran.r-project.org/web/packages/magick/vignettes/intro.html).
+I have attached the meme I created for my **stats220 course** the package [{magick}](https://cran.r-project.org/web/packages/magick/vignettes/intro.html).

 ![](my_meme.png)

-I used the following R code to create my meme in R Studio.
+I used R code to create my meme in R Studio.
 R Studio is a free to download software so click the [link](https://www.rstudio.com/products/rstudio/download/) if you are interested in downloading to see how my code creates a meme or to make a meme of your own.

+**A quick explanation of steps in creating my meme**
+1. Imported the three pictures I knew I wanted to use (disheveled barbie, spell book photo, glam barbie)
+2. Created black caption boxes for barbie photos
+3. Imported a picture of sparkles to layer on top of the spell book photo, then captioned this picture too
+4. I created vectors with the barbie pictures and the corresponding black caption box
+5. Appended these vectors as rows and stacked them on top of each other vertically to create the meme
+6. Added a border around the meme
+7. Saved the meme as a .png

+My R code is as follows;
 ```{r my_meme)
 #import and scale images for meme and save under easy-to-remember names
 tired_barbie <- image_read("https://s11.favim.com/orig/7/718/7180/71809/funny-crazy-memes-Favim.com-7180974.jpg"